F-I-D-O/Manuals/manuals/Programming/Python/Pandas Manual.md

-# Appending data
+# Appending and Concatenating data
 In pandas, there is a [`concat`](https://pandas.pydata.org/docs/reference/api/pandas.concat.html) function that can be used to concatenate data:
 ```python
 pd.concat([df1, df2])
 ```
 It can concatenate dataframes or series and it can concatenate vertically (by rows, default) or horizontally (by columns)

-By default, the indices from both input parameters are preserved. to reset the index, we can use the `ignore_index` parameter.
+By default, the indices from both input parameters are preserved.
+To reset the index, we can use the `ignore_index` parameter.
+Alternatively, to preserve one of the indices, we can set the index of the other dataframe to the index of the first dataframe before the concatenation using the `set_index` function.

 # Pandas Data Types